ibrahim10h/PyAMI/README.md

  - Decentralized setting.
    - Decentralized System Agent

-**Centralized Setting:** A central authority is entrusted with authentication of and key distribution to all users.
-This is similar to a public-key infrastructure where a certifying authority provides assurance of a user’s identity.

-**Decentralized Setting:** No central authority exists, so users are individually responsible for authentication and key establishment.

 ##### 2A.
 Centralized Setting
+In this setting, a central authority is entrusted with authentication of and key distribution to all users.
+This is similar to a public-key infrastructure where a certifying authority provides assurance of a user’s identity.

 The default group size is 3 agents.
 The central server agent (class: **Central Server Agent**) typically has group ID of 0.
 The other two agents (class: **Centralized System Agent**) have group ID 1 and 2, respectively.